 Use of the ePBCD system is mandatory of all CCMs/CPCs once ePBCD system is implemented after the pilot testing phase.

-Notwithstanding subparagraph (3), paper PBCDs and PBRCs, whose formats are attached as Annex A and B, respectively, or printed ePBCDs and ePBRCs may be used in cases falling under the exceptional circumstances specified in paragraph 26.
+Notwithstanding [paragraph 4 and] subparagraph (3), paper PBCDs and PBRCs, whose formats are attached as Annex A and B, respectively, or printed ePBCDs and ePBRCs may be used in cases falling under the exceptional circumstances specified in paragraph 26.
 The provisions of paragraph 4 and Parts II through VII shall apply mutatis mutandis to paper PBCDs and PBRCs or printed ePBCDs and ePBRCs.

 The ePBCD system will include a function that automatically detects any inconsistencies in the input data and notifies the relevant CCMs/CPCs of these inconsistencies.
 Such inconsistencies shall include the following: